Care before surgery

 • Arrange for a ride home from the hospital.
 Surgery times can change, so be sure your ride is flexible.

-• It is preferred that you not apply lotion or makeup before surgery.
+• Do not apply lotion or makeup before surgery.

 • If your surgeon orders a bowel prep, it should be completed the day before surgery. [bowel prep information (pdf)]

 • Make sure a recovery area is set up for your return home.
-Have your supplies ready — funny movies, healing foods in the refrigerator, bottles of water, a stack of books.
-And because narcotic pain medications can cause constipation, have a stool softener on hand.
+Have your supplies ready — movies, food in the refrigerator, bottles of water, books, etc. Narcotic pain medications can cause constipation, so have a stool softener on hand.

-• We have made a checklist to help make sure you are well prepared for surgery and that you bring everything with you that you will need on the day of surgery: Preparing for surgery checklist (pdf)
+• We have made a checklist to help you be prepared for surgery and to remind you of what to bring with you: Preparing for surgery checklist (pdf)

 Communicating with the surgeon

 - Whether you will be spending the night at the hospital or going home

 - Whether you will need to get prescriptions filled

 - What you will be able to eat after surgery